 Talking about Cottonelle flushable wipes, consumers are claiming problems.
-A strain of bacteria called Pluralibacter gergoviae was found during testing of Cottonelle flushable wipes.
+A strain of bacteria called Pluralibacter gergoviae was found during the testing of Cottonelle flushable wipes.
 Customers are getting concerned about it.
-Amazon, Walmart began warning customers of certain Cottonelle flushable wipes.
+Amazon, and Walmart began warning customers of certain Cottonelle flushable wipes.

 - Urinary Tract

 However, the company has solved this problem.
 They have stated that all of their flushable wipes and Cottonelle products are safe to use now.
 They have solved the affected wipes according to the reports on CNN.

 Hence, these flushings are now safe.
 The manufacturer has ensured that Cottonelle flushable wipes are now free from plastic and sewer.
 They make Cottonelle flushable wipes from 100% biodegradable fibers.

 No, Cottonelle toilet paper is not made in China.
 Instead, Kimberly-Clark makes Cottonelle products in the USA.